tomaszkot/SDLplus_plus/SDL++Client/ReadMe.txt

 ========================================================================
-    DYNAMIC LINK LIBRARY : SDL++ Project Overview
+    CONSOLE APPLICATION : SDL++ Project Overview
 ========================================================================

-AppWizard has created this SDL++ DLL for you.
+AppWizard has created this SDL++ application for you.

 This file contains a summary of what you will find in each of the files that make up your SDL++ application.